Frequently Asked Questions

 The trails head out to beaches on North Eastern coast of Saint Lucia, the beautiful and undeveloped Atlantic side of the island.
 On one of the more sheltered bays it is often possible to swim or ride into the water with your horse.
 Sometimes the seas can be rough, which can make swimming not a possibility.
 Mother Nature changes her perspective daily and it's always interesting to see what view she gives us.

-"Do I need riding experience?"
+"Do I need horse riding experience?"

-"What should I wear?"
+"What should I wear for horse riding?"

 We want you to be comfortable but also safe.
 Wear clothes that fit well and allow you to move.
 The trail is pretty exposed so cover up unless you really want to work on that tan.
 Closed toe shoes are the safest option.
 Let us know if you'd like to wear something that is flowy for pictures so that we can pair you with the right horse.